 Located in: Romania

-Named after the prominent Romanian politician Vasile Goldis, the university was founded in 1990 and had only two faculties at the time.
-Now the university is home to six faculties, including Medicine, with around 6000 students.
+Named after the prominent Romanian politician Vasile Goldis, the university was founded in 1990 and had only two faculties.
+The university is home to six faculties, including Medicine, with around 6000 students.

 Located in Arad, Romania, it is situated in an industrial centre with a transportation hub on the Mures River.
-The population is around 160,000, and it is the 12th largest city in Romania.
+The population is around 160,000, the 12th largest city in Romania.
 It is one of the most prolific cities in Romania, with a booming economy, an extensive tram network, Arad International Airport, and the largest cargo terminal in western Romania.
 Due to significant economic development during the 1800s, Arad became Romania's fastest-growing and most prosperous city.

 Being one of the more modern universities, one can expect a large state-of-the-art school with a curriculum to match.
 The course is 6 years and is taught in English.
 The first three years consist of a theory of fundamental knowledge and pre-clinical studies.
 The latter three years are more clinical in nature, with hospital experience and surgical courses offered.

 The degree is a Master’s Degree with the title of Physician (MD).
 You get international recognition with the diploma.
-This enables graduates to practice in any EU state country and outside of the EU and of course post-Brexit - the UK.
+This enables graduates to practise in any EU state country outside of the EU and, of course, post-Brexit - the UK.
 Students who wish to study medicine in Romania often turn to Vasile Goldis University.